The Nuclear Medicine Technology Certification Board Has Developed a Post-Primary Computed Tomography (CT) Credential.Read more

 Reactivation of Application

 Eligible candidates may repeat the examination by reactivating their eligibility by submitting a reactivation application online along with the current processing fee.
-A candidate may take the exam a maximum of two times within a 12 calendar month period.
+An eligible candidate may take the exam a maximum of two times within a 12 calendar month period.
 For re-examination, the eligibility criteria must still be met (current NMTCB, ARRT, or CAMRT nuclear medicine technology certification OR a current active CAMRT(RT), CAMRT(RTT), ARRT(R) or ARRT(T) certification).
 Applicants who were determined ineligible to take the examination, but who later meet the current eligibility requirements, may reapply, pay the current processing fee and reactivate their application.
-Applications are kept on file for three years from date of original application submission.
-After the three year expiration, candidates must meet current eligibility requirements at the time of new application.
-To reactivate an application you can visit the application page here.
+Eligible candidates can reactivate an application by visiting the application page here.

 Section 4: Taking the Examination